 How is this for a lobby bar?

-Next time, I’ll plan time to try the conveyer belt sushi bar with a view.
+Next time, I’ll plan time to try the conveyor belt sushi bar with a view.
 Yes, they have this at Sora restaurant on the 69th floor.
 And other restaurants include an elegant steakhouse with a French twist (La Boucherie on 71) and international fare at Dekkadance.

 Spire 73 is also the tallest open air bar in the Western Hemisphere.